ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/transformers/how-to/transform-query-results.java.markdown

 # Commands : Transformers : How to transform query results using transformer?

-Query results can be transformed on server-side by passing the name and parameters (if necessary) of a transformer along with the query.
-Following examples will demonstrate how to do this using commands.
+Query results can be transformed on the server-side by passing the name and parameters (if necessary) of a transformer, along with the query.
+The following examples will demonstrate how to do this using commands:

 ## Example I